Optimal reconstruction of general sparse stochastic block models: Introduction

 \subsection{Main Results}

 The goal of this paper is to prove that a repeated local application of Belief Propagation recovers an asymptotically optimal fraction of community labels.
-Following in the ideas of Mossel, Neeman, and Sly in \cite{beliefpropogation}, this will be done with three main steps.
+Following the ideas of \cite{MNS:16}, who introduced the algorithm, this will be done with three main steps.